taiki-e/pin-project-lite/README.md

 ### Different: No useful error messages

 This macro does not handle any invalid input.
 So error messages are not to be useful in most cases.
-If you do need useful error messages, then upon error you can pass the same input to [pin-project] to receive a line, column, and helpful description of the compile error.
+If you do need useful error messages, then upon error you can pass the same input to [pin-project] to receive a helpful description of the compile error.

 ### Different: Structs only